Danville Historical Society P.O. Box 6, Danville, VA 24543-0006 www.danvillehistory.org

 Be sure to purchase your tickets before they sell out: $25 each or $45 per couple in advance; $30 each or $50 per couple at the door.

 You may purchase from our board members, by mail (check), credit card, or Paypal.

 Please send checks to: Danville Historical Society, P.O.
 Box 6, Danville, VA 24543-0006.
 Indicate "speakeasy tickets" and the number requested in the memo line.

 Clara Fountain Postcard Collection

 The Danville Historical Society is happy to announce that it has raised the funds to purchase a collection of more than 1000 postcards from local historian and deltiologist Clara Fountain.
 Her magnificent collection spans most of the 20th century.
 It will greatly enhance our holdings and make a wonderful public display.

-Thank you for helping the Danville Historical Society grow and improve its collections!
+helped the Danville Historical Society continue to grow and improve its collections!

 Danville, Virginia is located in the south-central Piedmont region of the state, right on the North Carolina border.
 It is surrounded on three sides by Pittsylvania County.
 Virginia -- the state's largest -- and by Caswell County, North Carolina to the south.

 Are you interested in helping the Danville Historical Society in general?
 You're 100% tax deductible donation helps support the Danville Historical Society's general operating expenses, collections, and programming.